philpagel/PCE174-communication/README.md

 * The `weekday` recorded by the instrument does not necessarily match the recorded date: `weekday` is a number between 1 and 7 and can be set manually in setup.
 If you need the true weekday I recommend to compute it from `date`.
-* The instrument encodes many things in BCD.
-Some BCD values cannot be represented exactly in binary representation.
-E.g. 110.3 turns into 110.30000000000001.
-* Mysteriously, the `up` and `down` commands do not seem to work in setup mode.
-  This implicates, that you cannot `set` `date`, `time` or `sampling`

 ## Credits